Kensington (NSW)

 AreaSearch assessment positions Kensington ahead of most Australian regions for employment performance

 Employment is concentrated in professional & technical, health care & social assistance, and education & training sectors.
-Kensington has a particular employment specialization in education & training, with an employment share 1.5 times the regional level.
-Manufacturing employs just 2.6% of local workers, below Greater Sydney's 5.7%.
-The ratio of 0.8 workers per resident indicates a higher-than-average level of local employment opportunities.
+Kensington specializes in education & training, with an employment share 1.5 times the regional level.
+Manufacturing employs only 2.6% of local workers, below Greater Sydney's 5.7%.
+The worker-to-resident ratio is 0.8, indicating ample local employment opportunities.
 Between September 2024 and September 2025, employment levels increased by 3.8% and labour force grew by 3.4%, reducing the unemployment rate by 0.4 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1%, labour force grow by 2.4%, and unemployment increase by 0.2 percentage points.
-As of 25-Nov-25, NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Kensington's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+In Greater Sydney, employment rose by 2.1%, labour force grew by 2.4%, and unemployment rose by 0.2 percentage points during this period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kensington's employment mix suggests local employment should increase by 7.2% over five years and 14.5% over ten years, assuming constant population projections.

 Frequently Asked Questions - Employment